pippinbarr/cart263-2020/slides/activity-pixel-painter/activity-pixel-painter.md

 1. Define an empty function called `setup`
 1. set the `window`'s `onload` callback to be `setup`

-To test this, add a `console.log()` statement (with some text to print) into the `setup` function.
+To test this, add a `console.log()` statement (whatever text you like) into the `setup` function.
 You should see your text appear when you load the page.

 ???